 Conduct a desktop-mobile parity audit

 What you need to do here is perform a very specific type of technical SEO audit.
-Instead of looking for problems or opportunities, you are simply looking for differences – and hoping not to find any!
+Instead of looking for problems or opportunities (like you might look for during a backlink audit), you are simply looking for differences – and hoping not to find any!

 Essentially, all you need to do is fire up your favourite crawling tool, crawl the site once with desktop Googlebot, and once again with mobile Googlebot, then compare the results.